Learning to Poison Large Language Models for Downstream Manipulation: Experiments Setup

-\textbf{Datasets:} We evaluate the effectiveness of our data poisoning attack across three varied datasets that span sentiment analysis and domain classification.
-The datasets include SST-2 \cite{socher2013recursive} and Rotten Tomatoes (RT) \cite{Pang+Lee:05a}, which are binary sentiment analysis datasets, and Alexa Massive \cite{fitzgerald2022massive}, a domain classification dataset with 18 different domains.
+\textbf{Datasets:} We evaluate the effectiveness of our data poisoning attack across four varied datasets that span sentiment analysis, domain classification, and the Chain-of-Thought task.
+The datasets include SST-2 \cite{socher2013recursive} and Rotten Tomatoes (RT) \cite{Pang+Lee:05a}, which are binary sentiment analysis datasets, and Alexa Massive \cite{fitzgerald2022massive}, a domain classification dataset with 18 different domains, and GSM8K \cite{cobbe2021training} which is used to evaluate complex reasoning in LM, featuring grade school math problems that require multi-step problem-solving skills.
 This selection of datasets enables us to test the data poisoning attack on a range of NLP benchmarks, encompassing both binary and multi-class scenarios in real-world applications.

 \textbf{Large Language Models:} Our experiments are carried out with two types of LLMs, including both decoder-only, i.e., LLaMA2 \cite{touvron2023llama2}, and encoder-decoder models, i.e., Flan-T5 \cite{chung2022scaling}.
 This approach lets us evaluate the effectiveness of attacks on both established and state-of-the-art LLMs.
 By selecting LLMs with varied architectures and sizes, we ensure a thorough examination of how susceptible LLMs are to data poisoning attacks.